speedcell4/aku/README.md

   --e path    e (default: /Users/home)
 ```

-Of course you can achieve the same functions by instantiating an `ArgumentParser`, but `aku` certainly makes such steps simple and efficient.
+Of course, you can achieve the same function by instantiating an `ArgumentParser`, but Aku certainly makes such steps simple and efficient.

 ```python
 from argparse import ArgumentParser, ArgumentDefaultsHelpFormatter, SUPPRESS